 Louisiana Birth Records Search

 Louisiana’s Department of Health, Vital Records Office collects and issues all birth records for the state.
-They have been keeping Louisiana birth records since 1918, but they have some records dating back further.
+They have been keeping LA birth records since 1918, but they have some records dating back further.

 Table of Contents

 You will also need your name and address information along with information about the person on record including:

 Full name of the person on record, mother’s maiden name, date of birth, father’s full name, city of birth and gender.